Find Product

 Subcontractors’ vehicles

 Your fleet policy covers only the vehicles that belong to your business or are formally declared to your insurer.
-A subcontractor’s van, truck, or plant is the subcontractor’s own responsibility to insure.
-It will not be covered by your fleet policy, and any damage to or caused by that vehicle falls to their insurer to deal with.
+A subcontractor’s van, truck or plant is the subcontractor’s own responsibility to insure.
+It won’t be covered by your fleet policy, and any damage to or caused by that vehicle falls to their insurer to deal with.

-What you are responsible for as the principal contractor is verifying that subcontractors operating on your sites hold appropriate insurance before they start work.
+What you’re responsible for as the principal contractor is checking that subcontractors operating on your sites hold appropriate insurance before they start work.
 This is a duty of care obligation under HSE driving at work guidance and a standard requirement in most main contractor subcontractor agreements.
-In practice, this means requesting certificates of insurance as part of your subcontractor onboarding process and checking expiry dates at renewal.
+In practice, this means asking for certificates of insurance as part of your subcontractor onboarding and checking expiry dates at renewal.

 ⛔ Critical risk

-Allowing a subcontractor to operate on your site without verifying their motor insurance is in force creates a direct liability exposure for your business.
+Letting a subcontractor operate on your site without checking their motor insurance is in force creates a direct liability exposure for your business.
 If an uninsured subcontractor causes injury or property damage on site, your public liability insurer will look closely at whether you fulfilled your duty to check.
-Always obtain certificates of insurance before any subcontractor vehicle or plant arrives on site, and diarise renewal dates to catch lapses mid-contract.
+Always get certificates of insurance before any subcontractor vehicle or plant arrives on site, and diarise renewal dates to catch lapses mid-contract.

 Hired-in plant and vehicles

-Vehicles hired-in by your business, whether under a short-term daily hire or a longer contract hire arrangement, can be added to your fleet policy, but they must be declared.
-Many hire agreements include a clause requiring the hirer to hold comprehensive motor insurance covering the hired vehicle during the hire period; your fleet insurer needs to know the vehicle exists to provide that cover.
+Vehicles hired-in by your business, whether under a short-term daily hire or a longer contract hire arrangement, can be added to your fleet policy, but they have to be declared.
+Many hire agreements include a clause requiring the hirer to hold comprehensive motor insurance covering the hired vehicle during the hire period.
+Your fleet insurer needs to know the vehicle exists to provide that cover.

-From a fleet insurance perspective, CHAS or SafeContractor accreditation is not a direct premium discount mechanism; there is no standard tariff reduction for holding an SSIP certificate.
-However, accreditation serves as evidence of something that specialist construction fleet underwriters do care about: a formal, documented health and safety management system.
+From a fleet insurance perspective, CHAS or SafeContractor accreditation isn’t a direct premium discount mechanism.
+There’s no standard tariff reduction for holding an SSIP certificate.
+But accreditation works as evidence of something specialist construction fleet underwriters do care about: a formal, documented health and safety management system.
 Businesses that can demonstrate structured risk management are statistically better risks, and experienced construction fleet brokers know how to present this to underwriters in a way that translates into better pricing.

 📌 Key rule

-CHAS and SafeContractor accreditation demonstrates a formal health and safety management system.
-It does not automatically reduce your fleet premium.
-The premium benefit comes from your broker presenting accreditation as part of a structured risk submission, alongside claims data, telematics evidence, and driver management records.
+CHAS and SafeContractor accreditation shows you have a formal health and safety management system.
+It doesn’t automatically reduce your fleet premium.
+The premium benefit comes from your broker presenting accreditation as part of a structured risk submission, alongside claims data, telematics evidence and driver management records.
 Accreditation alone, presented without context, will rarely move the needle.

 💡 Pro tip

-If your business holds CHAS or SafeContractor accreditation, ensure your broker explicitly references this in the fleet submission document and provides supporting evidence.
-Underwriters reviewing a submission that simply lists vehicles and drivers will not go looking for accreditation status.
+If your business holds CHAS or SafeContractor accreditation, make sure your broker explicitly references this in the fleet submission document and provides supporting evidence.
+Underwriters reviewing a submission that simply lists vehicles and drivers won’t go looking for accreditation status.
 You need to put it in front of them with the rest of your risk presentation.

 Construction Fleet Insurance